-Given my work with colleges and universities over the past twenty years, I am often asked by college parents about for advice on many diverse topics.
-Most recently parents I speak with are particularly concerned about the cost of college and campus safety.
+Given my work with colleges and universities over the past twenty years, I am often asked by college parents for advice on many diverse topics.
+Most recently, parents I speak with are particularly concerned about the cost of college and campus safety.

 2) Does your campus provide 100% refunds?
-If your student is forced to withdraw from school due to an unexpected medical reason, it is unlikely that your school will provide 100% refund.
-It is more likely that you will lose thousands of dollars in non-refunded tuition and fees.
-Note tuition insurance from GradGuard refunds your tuition when your school may not.
-Starting at $29.00 for $2,500 of coverage (Typical costs are around $135 for $10,000 of coverage) it is a practical way to help your student to return to school and overcome the financial loss that might otherwise result from your student’s medical withdrawal from college.
+If your student is forced to withdraw from school due to an unexpected medical reason, it is unlikely that your school will provide a 100% refund.
+It is more likely that you will lose thousands of dollars in non-refundable tuition and fees.
+Note that tuition insurance from GradGuard refunds your tuition and fees when your school may not.
+Starting at $33.75 for $2,500 of coverage (Typical costs are around $135 for $10,000 of coverage) it is a practical way to help your student to return to school and overcome the financial loss that might otherwise result from your student’s medical withdrawal from college.
 Be sure to know your school’s refund policy and remember that tuition insurance must be purchased prior to the start of classes.

 3) Is campus crime a bigger deal than reported?
 Colleges and Universities are required to disclose annual campus crime and safety statistics through the Clery Report.
 The 2014 Clery Act reported nearly 18,000 burglaries on campus and more than 3,000 fires.
 In addition, the FBI’s Uniform Crime Report confirmed more than 73,545 thefts most of which 96% were property crimes – theft of backpacks, computers and bicycles.
 So it is vital to remind your student that they may be vulnerable and need to be on guard.
 Take an inventory and pictures of all valuable property and receipts and have them available if you need to make an insurance claim.
 Be sure to evaluate the benefits of a low-deductible renters insurance plan such as the one offered through schools by GradGuard.
 For about $15 a month, you can have coverage to replace your student’s stolen or damaged property.
 There are many reasons why renters insurance is a smart buy for college families.